carlgieringer/sophistree/packages/browser-extension/README.md

   - Installs and responds to context menu items
 - `content_scripts`:

-  - The content script manages highlights and interacts with the sidebar to create excerpts and to emphasize focused exerpts.
+  - The content script manages highlights and interacts with the side panel to create excerpts and to emphasize focused exerpts.
   - `<all_urls>` so that Sophistree works on all pages

 - `webNavigation`: allows the extension to detect PDF files and redirect to a PDF viewer that supports highlighting.

 ## Publishing to Chrome Web Store

 Ensure:

 - the version in `package.json` is up-to-date.
+- you have run `npm install` to update package-lock.json to reflect the version number.
-- You have an `.env.production` file with the intended values.
+- you have an `.env.production` file with the intended values.

 ```sh
 npm run build-prod